 - Parent meeting

 - After-school detention

 - Saturday detention

 - In-school suspension

 - Out-of-school suspension

-- o Per School District of Philadelphia policy, students in grades K-2 are suspended out-of-school only if their actions result in bodily injury to a peer or staff member.
+- Students in grades K-2 are suspended out-of-school only if their actions result in bodily injury to a peer or staff member.

-Level 3 Violations: Level 3 violations involve actions that are very serious violations of our Student Handbook, and/or are criminal violations of Pennsylvania law.
+Level 3 Violations: Level 3 violations involve actions that are very serious violations of our Student Handbook and Zero Tolerance Policy, and/or are criminal violations of Pennsylvania law.

 Level 3 Violation Description Threatening a Staff Member A threat is defined as any behavior, verbal or physical, communicated with the intent to terrorize another, or which causes a staff member to reasonably fear for his/her safety presently or in the future.
-Communicating Terroristic A terroristic threat refers to a threat to commit violence Threats or Committing communicated with the intent to terrorize another; to cause Terroristic Acts evacuation of a building or to cause serious public inconvenience, in Torronsile 7 (ets reckless disregard of the risk.
+Communicating Terroristic Threats or Committing Terroristic Acts A terroristic threat refers to a threat to commit violence communicated with the intent to terrorize another; to cause evacuation of a building or to cause serious public inconvenience, in reckless disregard of the risk.
 A terroristic act shall mean an offense against property or involving danger to another person.
-Using, Possessing, Distributing, Controlled substances are defined as: or Being Under the Influence a) Substances controlled by federal or state law, including, but of Any Controlled Substances not limited to, those in the Pennsylvania Controlled Of 7th Controlled 30031dfiees substance, Drug, Device, and Cosmetic Act. b) Look-alike drugs c) Alcoholic beverages d) Anabolic steroids e) Drug paraphernalia f) Any volatile solvents or inhalants, including but not limited to glue and aerosol products g) Prescription, patent drugs and/or over the counter drugs, except those for which permission for use in school has been granted h) Tobacco in any form Possession or Use of a A weapon is defined as any object, tool, instrument or implement Weapon capable of causing bodily injury.
+Using, Possessing, Distributing, or Being Under the Influence of Any Controlled Substances Controlled substances are defined as: a) Substances controlled by federal or state law, including, but not limited to, those in the Pennsylvania Controlled substance, Drug, Device, and Cosmetic Act. b) Look-alike drugs c) Alcoholic beverages d) Anabolic steroids e) Drug paraphernalia f) Any volatile solvents or inhalants, including but not limited to glue and aerosol products g) Prescription, patent drugs and/or over the counter drugs, except those for which permission for use in school has been granted h) Tobacco in any form Possession or Use of a Weapon A weapon is defined as any object, tool, instrument or implement capable of causing bodily injury.
 Gang Activity A "gang" is defined as any identifiable group or club which exists without the sponsorship or authorization of the school and which engages in anti-social or criminal behavior or activity which is disruptive of the school environment.
-Bullying Intentional electronic, written, verbal or physical act, or a series of 20,9 acts: directed at another student or students; 2) which occurs in a school setting; 3) that is severe, persistent or pervasive; and 4) that has the effect of doing any of the following: a. substantially interfering with a student's education; b. creating a threatening environment; or c. substantially disrupting the orderly operation of the school; and "school setting" shall mean in the school, on school grounds, in school vehicles, at a designated bus stop or at any activity sponsored, supervised or sanctioned by the school.
-Disorderly Conduct Reckless behavior that could cause injury, including throwing objects (e.g., tables and chairs), pulling fire alarms, etc. Fighting Violence that includes physical aggression between two or more students that escalates into punching, wrestling, knocking down, or damaging or destroying property.
-This refers to physical aggression that lasts more than a few seconds and is not easily broken up. manada more mana tem seconds and is not easily broken op.
+Bullying Intentional electronic, written, verbal or physical act, or a series of acts: 1) directed at another student or students; 2) which occurs in a school setting; 3) that is severe, persistent or pervasive; and 4) that has the effect of doing any of the following: a. substantially interfering with a student's education; b. creating a threatening environment; or c. substantially disrupting the orderly operation of the school; and "school setting" shall mean in the school, on school grounds, in school vehicles, at a designated bus stop or at any activity sponsored, supervised or sanctioned by the school.
+Disorderly Conduct Reckless behavior that could cause injury, including throwing objects (e.g., tables and chairs), pulling fire alarms, etc. Fighting Violence that includes physical aggression between two or more students that escalates into punching, wrestling, knocking down, or damaging or destroying

-Assault An unlawful physical attack by one person upon another Sexual Harassment Forms of sexual harassment include but are not limited to the following: Derogatory comments, jokes, or slurs; sexually-oriented sounds or remarks Uninvited, unnecessary or offensive touching, pinching, patting, grabbing, brushing against another person's body, or impeding or blocking movement Derogatory or offensive pictures, posters, cards, cartoons, graffiti, drawings, or gestures Sexual Misconduct This may include attempting or carrying out a sexual act with oneself or another person whether it is consensual or non-consensual.
+Assault property.
+This refers to physical aggression that lasts more than a few seconds and is not easily broken up.
+An unlawful physical attack by one person upon another Sexual Harassment Forms of sexual harassment include but are not limited to the following: Derogatory comments, jokes, or slurs; sexually-oriented sounds or remarks Uninvited, unnecessary or offensive touching, pinching, patting, grabbing, brushing against another person's body, or impeding or blocking movement Derogatory or offensive pictures, posters, cards, cartoons, graffiti, drawings, or gestures Sexual Misconduct This may include attempting or carrying out a sexual act with oneself or another person whether it is consensual or non-consensual.
 Depending on the nature of the incident, law enforcement officials may be informed.